Ascend/pytorch/docs/en/framework_feature_guide_pytorch/adaptation_preparation_opplugin.md

    1. Install the PyTorch framework.
 For details, see the [Ascend Extension for PyTorch Software Installation Guide](../installation_guide/menu_installation_guide.md).

-   2. (Optional) When you install the torch_npu plugin using "Binary Package Installation" or "Binary Package Installation (abi1 version)", before adaptation, run the following command to pull the code of the corresponding branch of the torch_npu repository and enter the OpPlugin directory to download the torch_npu source code.
+   2. (Optional) When you install the torch_npu plugin using "Offline Installation (Whl)" or "Installation from Source Code", before adaptation, run the following command to pull the code of the corresponding branch of the torch_npu repository and enter the OpPlugin directory to download the torch_npu source code.

       ```bash
       git clone https://gitcode.com/ascend/pytorch.git -b v2.7.1-26.0.0 --recursive